SoCXin/doc/docs/arm/migration.rst

 Migration Steps
 ---------------

-1. Ensure that you do not use a short version of the Github declaration in :ref:`projectconf_lib_deps`.
+1. Ensure that you do not use a short version of the Github declaration in :ref:`mcs51`.
    Please use ``https://github.com/username/repo.git`` instead of ``username/repo``.
-2. We recommend updating your project dependency declarations in :ref:`projectconf_lib_deps` using a new owner-based syntax.
+2. We recommend updating your project dependency declarations in :ref:`mcs51` using a new owner-based syntax.
 See  the :ref:`core_migration_libmanager` section for details.

 What is new